What Do GDPR Regulations Mean for Retailers?

 What Does GDPR Mean for Retailers?

 GDPR changes how customer data is obtained and managed.
-The new law went into effect May 25, 2018, and will impact retailers in four important ways:
+The new law went into effect on May 25, 2018, and will impact retailers in four important ways:

 Retailers are now required to get consent before gathering any personal data.
 You may have witnessed examples of this consent while browsing the internet in the form of a pop-up notifying you that the organization is using cookies to collect details about your visit.
 The information collected can include your browsing history while on the site and any personal data you shared with the site via forms.
 Other examples include a pop-up message requesting that you share your location with options to either block or allow access.